denispelli/CriticalSpacing/README.txt

    a wireless or long-cable keyboard.
 In that case,  connect the keyboard to your computer, and *Restart MATLAB*.
-Try `GetKeyboardIndex` to see if the keyboard is registered to MATLAB (the number of outputs is the number of keybaord devices registered to MATLAB; so we are looking for at least 2 numbers).
+Try `GetKeyboardIndex` to see if the keyboard is registered to MATLAB (the number of outputs is the number of keyboard devices registered to MATLAB; so we are looking for at least 2 numbers).
-1. Print the `Response Page`.
-Inside the `CriticalSpacing` folder you'll find a file `Response page.pdf` that should be printed and given to the observer.
-It shows the possible letters: `DHKNORSVZ`.
+1. Choose a font, currently Sloan or Gotham.
+Print the `Response Page` PDF for your font.
+Inside the `CriticalSpacing` folder you'll find files `Response page for Sloan.pdf` and `Response page for Gotham.pdf`.
+   Print the appropriate one and give it to your observer.
+The response page shows the possible letters, e.g. `DHKNORSVZ` or ‘1234567889’.
 Adults will find it helpful to consult this page while choosing an answer when they have little idea what letter the target(s) might be.
    Children may prefer to point at the target letters, one by one, on